maligaurav947/self-education/README.md

 Hello Friend.
 I made this repo for collaborating and learning purposes.
-I will apreciate it if you could help me. amirGhs.
+I will apreciate it if you could join and help me. amir.